Ercan-Ozturk/MNIST_KNN/README.md

-The model was able to get %97 accuracy on test data.
+The model was able to get %97 accuracy on the test data.
 It is implemented using sklearn KNNClassifier.